 Options that may be selected for this Integration Profile are listed in Table X.2-1 Sharing Value Sets - Actors and Option along with the actors to which they apply.
 Dependencies between options when applicable are specified in notes.
-Note that the Terminology Consumer shall implement at least one of the bindings listed as options in the table.
+Note that the Terminology Consumer shall implement at least one of the [number of] bindings listed as options in the table.
 The Terminology Repository shall implement both bindings as specified in ITI [.

 Table X.2-1: Sharing Value Sets - Actors and Options